Skip to main content

 Firms are expected to identify issues that risk customer harm, act on them, and keep refining their approach as products, channels, and customer needs change.

-That aligns closely with the episode's argument that firms should not wait for a major remediation to discover what their historic data has been trying to tell them.
+Firms should not wait for a major remediation to discover what their historic data has been trying to tell them.

 Vulnerability Often Appears in the Details

-It also matters because many of the most important conduct signals are subtle.
+Many of the most important conduct signals are subtle.

 These are not always obvious in headline metrics, yet they sit at the heart of fair treatment.